Training

 *Pre-requisite/class pairing: None

-*Recertification: Annually (10 minute online refresher course)
+*Recertification: Annually (10-minute online refresher course)

-Asbestos Awareness Online Refresher
+Asbestos - Class IV Asbestos Awareness Refresher

-*Pre-requisite/class pairing: Asbestos Awareness
+*Pre-requisite/class pairing: Asbestos - Class IV Asbestos Awareness (2 Hours)

 *Recertification: Annually